21 Perfect Things to Do in Tuscaloosa, Alabama (+ Travel Guide!)

 You don’t have to be a college student to appreciate Tuscaloosa!

-It’s got plenty to do for kids of all ages – some attractions specifically for them, and other that the entire family can enjoy together.
+It’s got plenty to do for kids of all ages – with some Tuscaloosa attractions specifically for them, and others that the entire family can enjoy together.

 Here are the best kid’s activities in Tuscaloosa to add to your Tuscaloosa itinerary.